-Recommendation 2.1: The Working Group requests that the Allied Health Reference Group investigate and consider expanding access to provide multidisciplinary team (MDT) case conference MBS items 735, 739, 743 and to item 729 (contribution to a MDT care plan prepared by another practitioner) to allied health professionals who are trained in the treatment of eating disorders.1 This would enable these practitioners to be remunerated for their involvement in MDT care plan development and case conferences.
+Recommendation 2.1: The Working Group requests that the Allied Health to provide multidisciplinary team (MDT) case conference MBS items 735, 739, 743 and to item 729 (contribution to a MDT care plan prepared by another practitioner) to allied health professionals who are trained in the treatment of eating disorders.
+This would enable these practitioners to be remunerated for their involvement in MDT care plan development and case conferences.